ConfederacyOfGaia/Gaia/campaign-overview.md

 If the party seems as if they can handle another encounter, the cave fishers are still alive and in the entrance cave.

 \page

-# Interlude: Hunting the undead

-The party has asked several people about the wights they've encountered, but so far no one knows anything.
-However, word has spread that the party has been asking such questions, and eventually they're approached in a tavern (maybe the Misty Pony if they're still in Nelsa) by an individual that describes himself as a member of a secret group dedicated to hunting down these undead.

-\page

 # Marcus and the Brotherhood of Thunder